 The CableRobot Simulator

-This approach allows reducing the actuated mass, to scale up the workspace significantly, and provides great flexibility to switch between system configurations in which the robot can be operated.
-The simulator is used for studies in the fields of human perception research, flight simulation, and virtual reality applications.
+The CableRobot Simulator provided a novel approach to the design of motion simulation platforms, as it used cables and winches for actuation instead of rigid links known from hexapod simulators.
+This approach allowed reducing the actuated mass, to scale up the workspace significantly, and provided great flexibility to switch between system configurations in which the robot could be operated.
+The simulator was used for studies in the fields of human perception and cognition research, flight simulation, and virtual reality applications.

 By using a cable robot design, we were able to build a motion simulator with an extraordinary power-to-weight ratio of approximately 2.6kW/kg.
-The simulator is operated at a maximum acceleration of 5m/s2 in a workspace of 5x6x4 m3, and maximum roll, pitch and yaw angles of ±40º, ±40º, ±5º respectively.
+The simulator was operated at a maximum acceleration of 5m/s2 in a workspace of 5x6x4 m3, and maximum roll, pitch and yaw angles of ±40º, ±40º, ±5º respectively.